-Lessons to take place online via Teams should the centre be closed for any length of time.
+• Lessons to take place online via Teams should the centre be closed for any length of time.

-10. Candidates at risk of being unable to take examinations - centre remains open
+10. Candidates may not be able to take examinations - centre remains open

 Candidates at risk of being unable to attend the examination centre to take examinations as normal